avinassh/py-caskdb/CONTRIBUTING.md

 Thank you!

+## Branches

+- `start-here` contains all the base challenges and test cases
+- `master` implements the base challenges
+- `final` implements challenges from different levels

+If your PR is a bug/typo fix, open a PR with `master` as the base.
+I will backport the changes to `start-here` and `final` once merged.

+If you are implementing something new, open a PR with `final` as the base.

 ## "I am new; how do I get started?"

 Pick any challenge from any level and open a GitHub issue to discuss.
 I am happy to provide more resources/research papers to understand a particular concept.